 - If you have both development and production environments for your app, be sure to double check you are using the correct bundle IDs [iOS] or package names [Android].

-- You've signed your 'Paid Applications Agreement'
+- You've signed your 'Paid Applications Agreement'.
+Double check that it hasn’t expired for an existing app.

 - If you're trying to fetch products from the App Store, ensure you're not using a StoreKit Configuration file